To make sure you never miss out on your favourite NEW stories, we're happy to send you some reminders

 I'm hoping by the time Mass Effect 3 rolls around she will have confronted this glaring character flaw, but based on what I've seen and read online, that isn't really the case - at least, she never acknowledges the things she's said and done, even if she starts acting less openly racist by the time the finale rolls around.
 I'm starting to wish I'd done things differently on Virmire.

-Topics: Feature, Mass Effect, EA
+Topics: Feature, GAMING, Mass Effect, EA